paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: -values as a detection metric

-The next paper in this series \nextpaperp\ provides a more detailed description of our methodology, but we summarize the key elements here in order to provide some intuition for the procedure.
-For each RV target, the \Gaia\ EDR3 catalog reports the median RV, an estimate of the error on this median, and the number of individual RV measurements (called ``transits'') that were used in this estimate.
+For each RV target, the \Gaia\ catalog reports the median RV, an estimate of the error on this median, and the number of individual RV measurements (called ``transits'') that were used in this estimate.
 In our analysis, we ignore the median RV and instead only consider the RV error and number of transits.
-The RV error $\epsilon_n$ for a target $n$ is computed as \citep{Katz19}
+For targets brighter than $G_\mathrm{RVS} = 12$, the RV error $\epsilon_k$ for a target $k$ is computed as \citep{Katz19, katz_2022}

 where